 - Women’s health: menopause, menstrual disorders, endometriosis, PMS, infertility, etc.

 - Migraine and other headache disorders

-Galina has a great passion for teaching.
-Presently, she is an NCCAOM-approved continuing education provider and talks at many conferences.
+One of Galina’s great passions is teaching.
+Presently, she is a contributor to published journals and textbooks on the topics of prevention, wellness, health, and Eastern medicine, and is also an NCCAOM-approved continuing education provider and gives lectures at many conferences.
 In the past, she served as an Instructor of Anatomy, Physiology & Pathology at different schools in the U.S. In 2006, she was awarded Top Performing Educator of Aveda Institutes.
-She held a faculty position at Klaipeda University in Lithuania.
+She has also been part of the teaching faculty and staff at Klaipeda University in Lithuania.

 Galina speaks English, Russian and Lithuanian languages.